 Running is hard on the knees; lower back, hips, ankles and feet, so it is imperative that you keep your muscles and joints strong and supple, by increasing flexibility.
-When in-balance and aligned, the impact is distributed evenly.
+When the body is in alignment, impact is distributed evenly.
 Health for a muscle is resilience.
-The body is meant to be springy – the foot and arch act as a springboard, the knees absorb impact, and the spine is designed like a big spring.
+The body is meant to be springy!
+The foot and arch act as a springboard, the knees absorb impact and the spine is designed like a big spring.

 While keeping the body balanced and flexible is preventative, injuries do still happen, be it from over training, or something quite unrelated.
-Yoga is used as a form of physical therapy to heal, effectively increasing blood flow to injured areas and strengthening the muscular infrastructure as injuries heal.
+We use yoga as a form of physical therapy to heal, effectively increasing blood flow to injured areas and strengthening the muscular infrastructure as injuries heal.
 The injured athlete can remain active while healing and getting stronger!

 Yoga is a comprehensive approach to fitness that will improve performance and prevent common injuries by teaching the athlete how to develop body awareness, balance, strength, and flexibility, improve concentration, increase energy and manage stress.
-Join us to get started.
-Your instructor has 25 years of distance running experience and remains injury free by practicing Yoga!
+Are you ready to get started?
+Your instructor has 35 years of distance running experience and remains injury free by practicing Yoga!
 Click here for her running history and PR’s… A few articles that highlight the benefits of yoga for athletes, along with suggested poses: http://www.sparkpeople.com/resource/fitness_articles.asp?id=1578&page=5 http://www.ideafit.com/fitness-library/for-sports-performance http://www.ideafit.com/fitness-library/for-sports-performance